BeaconCMS/beacon/guides/recipes/deploy-to-flyio.md

 ## Open

-Finally, run the following command to see your site live:
+Finally, if you followed the guides to setup your site, run the following command to see it live:

 ```sh
 fly open /
 ```

-Change the path if you have created a custom page and not followed the guides.
+If you have created a custom page, simply replace `/` in the above command to match its path

 ## More commands